With 7,000 employers, Waterloo co-op students work for an amazing range of organizations. Common areas include

 She analyzed data from research studies to develop reports used to better understand cancer.
 Being able to closely interact with patients inspired the Biochemistry student to further pursue research.

 Through co-op, Laura was able to learn about clinical research and to explore her research interests through an independent project on pharmaceutical treatments to lower patient cholesterol levels.

 In the Blackburn Cardiovascular Genetics Lab, the Health Studies student analyzed the genetic component of lipid-related diseases, such as diabetes and obesity.

 She was responsible for extracting DNA and sequencing genes from tissue samples.
 She also provided support for clinical trials to ensure ethical research practices.

 Research Assistant, University of Waterloo

-Daphne conducted research in collaboration with the University of Washington to analyze the impact of breastfeeding rates on global economics.
+Daphne conducted research in collaboration with the Universities of Waterloo and Washington to analyze the impact of breastfeeding rates on global economics.

 The Biochemistry student helped quantify the relationship between GDP and national breastfeeding rates and studied the cost-effectiveness of public health interventions in developing countries.